malyshal/simple_depth_gauge/README.md

-# This is my simple project for my friend
+# This is my simple project

 Requirements:
 - Python 3.11.9